 The sessions explained where to get help and advice, how to contact your local sensory team and how to explore simple solutions to everyday living with sight loss.
-The sessions also addressed the benefits of being registered as blind or partially sighted, introduce you to assistive technology and advise on how to get out and about with confidence.
+The sessions also addressed the benefits of being registered as blind or partially sighted, introduced attendees to assistive technology and advised on how to get out and about with confidence.

 From face to face to Zoom

 The London Vision team facilitated the sessions through the Zoom platform.
 Using Zoom gave attendees the opportunity to join online via computer or smartphone, but also to join using a landline phone.

 In the lead up to the sessions, London Vision produced guides for using Zoom, which were shared with attendees, and team members were on hand to help people join the sessions.
 The hands on support from the team meant that:

 93.8% of Managing Sight Loss course attendees found it easy to join the sessions, with a further 6.2% joining with help from a partner.

 The sessions attracted a range of attendees from varied sight loss backgrounds, but 75% of attendees were living with sight loss.
 21.9% of attendees worked in the sight loss sector or with people who are blind or partially sighted, and 9.4% were friends or carers.
 The sessions welcomed family members and friends, and input from sight loss sector professionals was appreciated throughout the programme.